 Frequently Asked Questions

-A. You can register yourself or your children for all classes and camps using our online registration system.
+You can register yourself or your children for all classes and camps using our online registration system.
 If you experience any issues or difficulties, just call us at (310) 451-5657.

-A. We offer classes for children, teens and adults.
+We offer classes for children, teens and adults.
 Mixed media classes for children start at four years of age, with specific media classes starting at age eight.
 Our children’s classes are structured by age so that students will have comparable levels of motor skills, manual dexterity, attention span, social skills and interests.

-A. Yes, in addition to being educators, the majority of our teachers are working artists who have gallery representation and exhibit regularly.
+Yes, in addition to being educators, the majority of our teachers are working artists who have gallery representation and exhibit regularly.
 To find out more about a particular teacher you can visit our faculty pages HERE.

-A. For children ages four to five years old the maximum size is 10 students.
+For children ages four to five years old the maximum size is 10 students.
 For children six and up the class sizes are usually 12 students.
 Adult classes usually have a maximum of 12 students, though some classes have a lower limit.

-A. We recommend that teen or adult students who are new to art, or who have not taken an art class in several years, start with Beginning Drawing.
+We recommend that teen or adult students who are new to art, or who have not taken an art class in several years, start with Beginning Drawing.
 Being able to draw well and translate what you perceive into two-dimensions is essential for all other art-making.
 This class stresses the fundamental concepts of drawing such as line, shape, volume, space, and perspective, while working with a variety of drawing materials (such as charcoal and graphite).
 This class is also useful for those who need a refresher!

 A: A student’s past experience and what class they’d like to take may be discussed with an advisor at the front desk.
 In some cases, a student might be asked to provide images of previous work to assist us in determining what class would be appropriate for a particular student’s skill level and interests.

-A. The Brentwood Art Center provides supplies for all children’s classes and some teen/adult classes.
+The Brentwood Art Center provides supplies for all children’s classes and some teen/adult classes.
 However, most teen and adult classes require students to provide their own supplies.
 A supply list will be provided for any class that requires supplies.
 Class schedules will mention which children’s classes do not provide supplies, and which adult classes do provide supplies.

-A. The BAC sells a limited amount of basic drawing supplies such as charcoal, pencils and erasers.
+The BAC sells a limited amount of basic drawing supplies such as charcoal, pencils and erasers.
 When a student buys supplies, sales tax will be added to the amount.
 The charge can either be put on the account or be paid with cash, check or card; but please remember that the BAC carries a limited amount of change (though credit can be left on the account and applied to future charges).

-A. Almost any supplies you may need can be bought at an art supply store.
+Almost any supplies you may need can be bought at an art supply store.
 We usually recommend Blick since it provides the most variety and there is one located close by, on Santa Monica Blvd and Colby Ave.

 Session Classes run for a fixed number of weeks and are structured from beginning to end, building on the skills taught in prior weeks.
 Usually a student can join a session class up until the third class meeting without much trouble getting caught up.
-It may be possible to enroll in a session class after its third meeting at the discretion of faculty and staff.
+It may be possible to enroll in a session class after its third meeting, at the discretion of faculty and staff.
 Session classes cannot be dropped after the third class.
 All summer classes are session classes.

-In Continuing Classes, students work on their own projects while the teacher offers individualized guidance.
 Continuing Classes run for the full length of the semester and can be joined at any time.
 Enrollment is on a monthly basis and automatically continues from one month to the next.
 Payment is due by the 1st of each month.